diversis/testimonials-grid-section-css/README.md

 # Frontend Mentor - Testimonials grid section

-This is a solution to the [CTestimonials grid section](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).
+This is a solution to the [Testimonials grid section](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.